openland/openland-server/packages/openland-mtproto3/vostok/spec.md

 - `MessageNotFoundResponse` response not found or already was forgotten by host
 - `MessageIsProcessingResponse` - request is still in processing phase

+#### SessionExpired
+Server sends `SessionExpired` message if authorization expired, etc. All connections in session will be closed.